-Legitimate Interests: We process the personal data of users of our Services as necessary to pursue the following legitimate interests, pursuant to Article 6(1)(f) of the EU GDPR: To provide users with a good user experience, to maintain and secure our Services, to understand our users so that we can tailor our communications and services, including our marketing communications, to them, and to support and provide requested services and information to our users or customers.
+Legitimate Interests: We process the personal data of users of our Services as necessary to pursue the following legitimate interests, pursuant to Article 6(1)(f) of the EU GDPR: To provide users with a good user experience, to maintain and secure our Services, to manage and secure our tevents, to understand our users so that we can tailor our communications and services, including our marketing communications, to them, and to support and provide requested services and information to our users or customers.
 In these cases, we will ensure that your privacy and other fundamental interests do not override our legitimate interests.

 Legal Obligations: If we are subject to a lawful access request, engaged in a legal proceeding or suspect a user of illegal conduct, we may need to process your personal data as necessary to comply with relevant laws, regulatory requirements and to respond to lawful requests, court orders, and legal process, pursuant to Article 6(1)(c) of the EU GDPR.